Unidata/awips2/docs/install/install-cave.md

 ## EDEX Connection

 Unidata and Jetstream2 have partnered to offer a EDEX data server in the cloud, open to the public.
-Select the server in the Connectivity Preferences dialog, or enter **edex-beta.unidata.ucar.edu**.
+Select the server in the Connectivity Preferences dialog, or enter **edex-cloud.unidata.ucar.edu**.

 ![EDEX in the cloud](../images/connectWindow.png)